nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-01-07-error-adding-active-directory-group-to-release-management-client-in-visual-studio-2013/index.md

 ---
+title: Error adding Active Directory Group to Release Management Client in Visual Studio 2013
+date: 2014-01-07
+author: MrHinsh
 id: "10316"
-title: "Error adding Active Directory Group to Release Management Client in Visual Studio 2013"
-date: "2014-01-07"
-categories:
-  - "problems-and-puzzles"
-tags:
-  - "inrelease"
-  - "release-management"
-  - "tfs"
-  - "tfs2013"
-  - "visual-studio-2013"
-  - "visual-studio"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "error-adding-active-directory-group-to-release-management-client-in-visual-studio-2013"
+slug: error-adding-active-directory-group-to-release-management-client-in-visual-studio-2013
 aliases:
 - /blog/error-adding-active-directory-group-to-release-management-client-in-visual-studio-2013
+tags:
+- inrelease
+- release-management
+- tfs
+- tfs2013
+- visual-studio-2013
+- visual-studio
+categories:
+- problems-and-puzzles

 ---

 When you try to add a group from Active Directory in the Release Management Client in Visual Studio 2013 you get an unhandled exception.